ZygZagGaming/Hearty/README.md

 ### Custom hearts
 Using IMCs, other mods can register their own custom hearts.

-Each heart is serialized with the type `oshi.util.tuples.Triplet<Double, org.apache.common.lang3.function.TriFunction<Player, Level, Gui, ResourceLocation>, org.apache.common.lang3.function.TriFunction<Player, Level, Gui, Integer>>`.
-It's a bit of a mouthful.
+Each heart is serialized with the type `oshi.util.tuples.Quartet<ResourceLocation, Double, org.apache.common.lang3.function.TriFunction<Player, Level, Gui, ResourceLocation>, org.apache.common.lang3.function.TriFunction<Player, Level, Gui, Integer>>`. (bit of a mouthful lol)

+The `ResourceLocation` is the heart's id.
 The `Double` is the heart's priority, e.g. what order hearts are in.
 For reference, full hearts are 1.0, empty is 2.0, and absorption is 3.0.
 The first `TriFunction` is a provider for the heart's texture as a ResourceLocation.
 For example, `new ResourceLocation("namespace:textures/foo/bar/heart.png")` would correspond to the texture at `assets/namespace/textures/foo/bar/heart.png`.
 The second `TriFunction` is a provider for the number of hearts to render at any given time.